 Mediation can accelerate the resolution of a dispute and bring the matter to a close without the expensive cost of litigation in the court system.
 While mediation is often a productive, viable option in resolving conflict, there are pros and cons to the process that need to be well understood given each party’s specific circumstances.

-We are an employment law firm, so of course we are going to give you this disclaimer.
 The information provided within these videos does not constitute legal advice.
 Employment law is complicated and appropriate legal assessment and advice can only be given during a thorough, confidential consultation of your specific facts.